-cvmfs-release

-Adds the CernVM-FS yum/apt repository.
+cvmfs-release Adds the CernVM-FS yum/apt repository.

-cvmfs-config-default

-Contains a configuration and public keys suitable for nodes in the Worldwide LHC Computing Grid.
+cvmfs-config-default Contains a configuration and public keys suitable for nodes in the Worldwide LHC Computing Grid.
 Provides access to repositories in the cern.ch, egi.eu, and opensciencegrid.org domains.

-cvmfs-config-none

-Empty package to satisfy the cvmfs-config requirement of the cvmfs package without actually installing any configuration.

-cvmfs

-Contains the Fuse module and additional client tools.
-It has dependencies to at least one of the cvmfs-config-... packages.

-cvmfs-fuse3

-Contains the additional client libraries necessary to mount with the libfuse3 system libraries.

-cymfs_deve

-Contains the libcvmfs.a static library and the libcvmfs.h header file for use of CernVM-FS with Parrot [Thain05] as well as the libcvmfs_cache.a static library and libcvmfs_cache.h header in order to develop cache plugins.
+- cvmfs-config-none Empty package to satisfy the cvmfs-config requirement of the cvmfs package without actually installing any configuration. - cvmfs Contains the Fuse module and additional client tools.
+It has dependencies to at least one of the cvmfs-config-... packages. - cvmfs-fuse3 Contains the additional client libraries necessary to mount with the libfuse3 system libraries. - cvmfs-devel Contains the libcvmfs.a static library and the libcvmfs.h header file for use of CernVM-FS with Parrot [Thain05] as well as the libcvmfs_cache.a static library and libcvmfs_cache.h header in order to develop cache plugins. - cvmfs-auto-setup Only available through yum.

-cvmfs-auto-setup

-Only available through yum.
 This is a wrapper for cvmfs_config setup.
 This is supposed to provide automatic configuration for the ATLAS Tier3s.
-Depends on cvmfs.

-cvmfs-server

-Contains the CernVM-FS server tool kit for maintaining publishers and Stratum 1 servers.

-cvmfs-gateway

-The publishing gateway services are installed on a node with access to the authoritative storage.

-cvmfs-ducc

-Daemon that unpacks container images into a repository.
-Supposed to run on a publisher node.

-cvmfs-notify

-WebSockets frontend for used for repository update notifications.
-Supposed to be co-located with a Rab-bitMQ service.

-kernel-...-.aufs21

-Scientific Linux 6 kernel with aufs.
-Required for SL6 based Stratum 0 servers.
-(Note: no active support for aufs anymore)

-cvmfs-shrinkwrap

-Stand-alone utility to export file system trees into containers for HPC use cases.

-cvmfs-unittests
+Depends on cvmfs. - cvmfs-server Contains the CernVM-FS server tool kit for maintaining publishers and Stratum 1 servers. - cvmfs-gateway The publishing gateway services are installed on a node with access to the authoritative storage. - cvmfs-ducc Daemon that unpacks container images into a repository.
+Supposed to run on a publisher node. - cvmfs-notify Websockets frontend for used for repository update notifications.
+Supposed to be co-located with a RabbitMQ service. - kernel-...-.aufs21 Scientific Linux 6 kernel with aufs.
+Required for SL6 based Stratum 0 servers. - cvmfs-shrinkwrap Stand-alone utility to export file system trees into containers for HPC use cases.

-Contains the cvmfs_unittests binary.
+cvmfs-unittests Contains the cvmfs_unittests binary.
 Only required for testing.

-2.16.5 Known Issues
+2.15.5 Known Issues